Spring into yardwork–mindfully!

 First of all do your daily core strengthening exercises to support the spine and help it withstand stress.
 Here are two basic ones:

 Bridging: lying on back, bring knees up, feet flat on floor.
 Press hips up in the air so that your body is a straight line from knees to shoulders-flat back.
 Hold as long as comfortable (build up to 2 minutes) then lower.
+Or alternately, press up for the count of 5 and lower for 10 reps.

 Bracing:lying on your back, press your lower back into the floor and lift your legs up so that your hips and your knees are at right angle (like sitting on a chair).
 Hold this position, continuing to press low back into the floor-build up to 2 minutes.
+Alternately, with feet flat on the floor, press lower back towards the floor and hold for a count of 5 for 10 reps.

 Include some back extension exercises after a day of gardening: for example-the sphinx-lying on your stomach, raise up onto your elbows with forearms flat on the floor.
 Or the cobra-pushing up higher on your hands, arching your back.